ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Alaska Vital Records Open to the Public?

 Most Alaska vital records fall under the umbrella of public records.
-As public records. they can be accessed by members of the public in compliance with the Alaska Public Records Act.
-Depending on the type of record, requesters may obtain vital record information in person, by mail, or online.
+As public records, they can be accessed by members of the public in compliance with the Alaska Public Record Act.
+Depending on the record type, requesters may obtain vital record information in person, by mail, or online.
 However, access to official records is typically restricted to a smaller group, namely the individual on record, close family members, and any legal representative.

 • Date of the event